 What Is the Self-Employment Tax Rate?

 Self-employed individuals must pay both the employee and employer obligations, which amounts to a total tax of 15.3% on your gross wages.
-Fortunately, as noted previously, deductions exist that can considerably reduce the tax burden for the self-employed.
+Fortunately, deductions exist that can considerably reduce the tax burden for the self-employed.

 Who Has To Pay Self-Employment Tax?